tomwhartung/always_reading_books/quotes/art/the_war_of_art-steven_pressfield.md

 This plane may be inhabited by higher creatures.
 Or it may be pure consciousness or spirit.
 But whatever it is, according to Blake, it's capable of being "in love."

 If beings inhabit this plane, I take Blake to mean that they are incorporeal.
 They don't have bodies.
 But they have a connection to the sphere of time, the one we live in.
 These gods or spirits participate in this dimension.
 They take an interest in it.

-"Eternity is in love with the creations of time" means, to me, that in some way these creatures of the higher sphere ( [page break] the sphere itself, in the abstract) take joy in what we time-bound beings can bring forth into physical existence in our limited material sphere.
+"Eternity is in love with the creations of time" means, to me, that in some way these creatures of the higher sphere (or [page break] the sphere itself, in the abstract) take joy in what we time-bound beings can bring forth into physical existence in our limited material sphere.

 It may be pushing the envelope, but if these beings take joy in the "creations of time," might they not also nudge us a little to produce them?
 If that's true, then the image of the Muse whispering inspiration in the artist's ear is quite apt.